 Developer: Nintendo | Publisher: Nintendo | Metascore: 92

-Mario Kart 8 Deluxe is the latest instalment in a long-lasting, critically acclaimed series ported to the Nintendo Switch after the flop of the Wii U console.
+Mario Kart 8 Deluxe is the latest installment in a long-lasting, critically acclaimed series ported to the Nintendo Switch after the flop of the Wii U console.
 It's the same game as the Wii U version however you get all of the content previously locked behind DLC - hence called the deluxe.

-It's close to being the best Mario Kart game of all time, coming second only to Mario Kart Super Circuit released for Game-boy Advance back in 2001; a running trend for the top-performing MK games is that they're all available for handheld consoles... though that is pretty much Nintendo's speciality these days.
+It's close to being the best Mario Kart game of all time, coming second only to Mario Kart Super Circuit released for Game-boy Advance back in 2001; a running trend for the top-performing MK games is that they're all available for handheld consoles... though that is pretty much Nintendo's specialty these days.

 Developer: Turn 10 Studios | Publisher: Microsoft Studios | Metascore: 92

-After the success of Forza Motorsport 2 and a significant amount of time passing, the Forza series was in desperate need for a sequel.
+After the success of Forza Motorsport 2 and a significant amount of time passing, the Forza series was in desperate need of a sequel.
 When Forza Motorsport 3 finally landed, the game had over 400 cars to choose from and a whopping 100 race track variations.
-Multiplayer returned, along with new game modes catered to the communities formed back on Forza Motorsport 2, including drag racing, drifting and stock car racing - on top of the standard circuit racing, of course.
+Multiplayer returned, along with new game modes catered to the communities formed back on Forza Motorsport 2, including drag racing, drifting, and stock car racing - on top of the standard circuit racing, of course.

 A new rewind feature was also introduced, allowing players to re-play the past few seconds if they make a mistake, this was a controversial addition to the game as making mistakes and capitalising off of the mistakes of others is an enormous part of competitive racing.

 Much like its predecessor, FM3 eventually went on sale as part of a new console bundle, which played a big factor in the growth of the Forza series early on in its lifetime.